Frequently Asked Questions

 For all of our programmes, we also share a robust list complete with reading, watching, and listening resources to help you continue your learning beyond Fearless Futures.

 We do!
-This is a fantastic cost-effective option for organisation-wide learning that provides a robust foundation to equity and inclusion.
-It also provides a brilliant opportunity to establish strong foundations for equity and inclusion that can be built upon through deep and daring workshops targeted at specific populations within the organisation.
+This is a fantastic cost-effective option for organization-wide learning that provides a robust foundation for equity and inclusion.
+It also provides a brilliant opportunity to establish strong foundations for equity and inclusion that can be built upon through deep and daring workshops targeted at specific populations within the organization.

 Give Your Team the Resources to Be Fearless

 Our educational services create comprehensive experiences with enriching lessons that deepen your team’s understanding of inequity and capacity to challenge it.
-Initiate these crucial conversations and address uncomfortable topics to empower your organisation and step into a fearless, more equitable future.
+Initiate these crucial conversations and address uncomfortable topics to empower your organization and step into a Fearless, more equitable future.